-On May 25, 2020, Derek Chauvin, a police officer on the Minneapolis, Minnesota police force pressed his knee against the neck of handcuffed George Floyd (1973–2020) for eight minutes and forty-six seconds, keeping him pinned to the ground while George repeatedly said, "I can't breathe."
+On April 20, 2021, a jury found Derek Chauvin guilty of second-degree unintentional murder, third-degree murder, and second-degree manslaughter.
+The convictions stemmed from an incident on May 25, 2020, when Chauvin, a police officer on the Minneapolis, Minnesota police force pressed his knee against the neck of handcuffed George Floyd (1973–2020) for nine minutes and twenty-nine seconds, keeping him pinned to the ground while George repeatedly said, "I can't breathe."
 The incident was captured on camera.
 Officer Chauvin was fired and charged with second degree murder, and the three officers with him at the crime scene were also fired and charged with aiding and abetting second degree murder and aiding and abetting second degree manslaughter.
-Protests against police brutality broke out across the United States and in other countries.
-As of June 12, 2020, 550 rallies, protests, and vigils had occurred across the United States.
+Hundreds of protests against police brutality broke out across the United States and in other countries.

 On June 1, 2020, the Hennepin County Medical Examiner released an updated autopsy report that ruled George's death was a homicide—that his heart and lungs had stopped functioning "while being restrained" by police officers.
 The report says that George died due to "cardiopulmonary arrest complicating law enforcement subdual, restrain, and neck compression."
 It also included "other significant conditions," such as fentanyl intoxication, recent methamphetamine use, and existing heart disease.
 An earlier autopsy report had indicated "no physical findings that support a diagnosis of traumatic asphyxia or strangulation."